nickrenda/blog/_posts/2016-07-01-categorical-data.md

 Dr. Lanker also gave a theoretical justification for this approach in his dissertation at Iowa State University in 2015.

 The idea is to tranform each categorical feature using a real-valued function of that variable and the response variable.
 Suppose, for instance, we have the variable 'size' which represents the size of a t-shirt, and we want to predict whether or not the t-shirt is returned.
-If for each size we knew the conditional probability of the t-shirt being returned then we would have all of the information necessary to build an optimal classifier.
-Of course we can never actually know this probability, but we can empirically estimate it for each color as
+Ultimately we want to estimate the conditional probability of the t-shirt being returned for each color:
 \begin{equation}
 \hat{P}\left(\text{returned} \big| \text{size = x}\right) = \frac{\text{# items returned with size = x}}{\text{# items with size = x}}.
+\eqref{0}
 \end{equation}

 Similarly, the ratio
 \begin{equation}
 \frac{\hat{P}\left(\text{returned}\big| \text{size = x}\right)}{\hat{P}\left(\text{not returned}\big|\text{size = x}\right)} = \frac{\text{# items returned with size = x}}{\text{# items not returned with size = x}}
 \end{equation}
-also is an estimate of a statistic that contains all the necessary information.
+encorporates the same information as equation \eqref{0}.

 This is the motivation for the transformation function defined below in equation \eqref{1}.
 Note that since this transformation is a function of the reponse variable, it should only be calculated based on a separate "historical" set which is never used for training.

-The danger of calculated this transformation on the same set that is used for training is the risk of leakage: where information about the specific values of the response variable are "leaked" into the training set, causing your model to overfit the training data.
+The danger of calculating this transformation on the same set used for training is the risk of [leakage](https://www.kaggle.com/wiki/Leakage): where information about the specific values of the response variable are "leaked" into the training set, causing your model to overfit the training data.

 ![](/img/posts/2016-07-01/historical_features.png)